 Licensing and Credentialing for North Carolina L&D Contracts

-• Active RN license (compact preferred), required and current before your start date
+- Active RN license (compact preferred), required and current before your start date

-• BLS: Required universally and must be current
+- BLS: Required by every facility and must be current

-• NRP (Neonatal Resuscitation Program): Essentially required — you’re stabilizing the newborn at delivery until the NICU or pediatric team arrives, so it’s non-negotiable on most units
+- NRP (Neonatal Resuscitation Program): Essentially required.
+You’re stabilizing the newborn at delivery until the NICU or pediatric team arrives, so it’s non-negotiable on most units

-• 1 to 2 years of recent L&D / intrapartum experience: Postpartum or mother-baby time alone isn’t a substitute.
+- 1 to 2 years of recent L&D / intrapartum experience: Postpartum or mother-baby time alone isn’t a substitute.
 Facilities want travelers who’ve actually run a labor board.

-• RNC-OB a plus, and C-section circulating or scrub experience helps a lot at units where L&D covers its own cesareans
+- RNC-OB a plus, and C-section circulating or scrub experience helps a lot at units where L&D covers its own cesareans

 How North Carolina Compares for L&D Travelers